 For experienced cooks, this process only takes a few minutes, but for those of you who are still finding your kitchen legs, I’ll break down the process a bit further.

 - dilute white vinegar in a spray bottle

 Do not just stand there with the fridge hanging open while you do your business.

-Open the fridge, empty the top shelf onto your cleared counter space and remove the rack or shelf, too.
+Open the fridge, empty the top shelf onto your cleared counter space, and remove the rack or shelf.
 Spritz the exposed walls of the refrigerator and wipe down with the dilute vinegar.
 Then CLOSE the door.

 Work quickly and sort the items from the shelf.
 Accidental science projects go to the trashcan or compost bowl immediately.
-If something is approaching its use it or lose it time frame, if it’s in a disposable container use your sharpie to write the use by date boldly on the container.
-If the item is in your good plastic or glassware, use masking tape.
+If something is approaching its use it or lose it time frame.
+If it’s in a disposable container, use your sharpie to boldly write the use by date on the container.
+Use masking tape if the item is in your good plastic or glassware.

 Write down the items and make sure to call attention to those ingredients approaching the end of their lifespan.

 Finally, return the usable items to their shelf, keeping the need to use items as close to the front as possible.
 You want these items in your face, a visual reminder each time you open the door.

 Continue working your way down the fridge, and please don’t forget to wipe out the very bottom of the fridge underneath the drawers.
 It is disturbing what finds its way into the refrigerator².

 Create your menu from the list of items that need to be used immediately.